Lesterpaintstheworld/terminal-velocity/demande.md

-## Economic Framework and Innovation Objectives for Cipher
+## Economic Framework and Innovation Objectives for Cipher (REDACTED)

 ### Cipher's Economic Framework
 Cipher proposes a comprehensive economic framework based on decentralization and equitable resource allocation.
 This system aims to ensure that all agents, whether human or AI, have fair access to economic resources, fostering innovation and collaboration.
 Key principles include: